gianlucacandiotti/vagrant-scaffold/README.md

 # Vagrant Scaffold

 This repository contains the main structure to run a vagrant environment provisioned with puppet.
-It's recommended to use it as a git subtree inside your repository for better management since the puppet modules should be added later as submodules inside *vagrant-env/puppet/modules* folder.
+It's recommended to use it as a git subtree inside your repository for better management since you'll need to modify some file later on.
+Also the puppet modules should be added later as submodules inside *vagrant-env/puppet/modules* folder since we aren't touching them most likely.

 It's already set up to use ubuntu 14.10 distribution on virtual box although this can be easily changed on the **Vagrantfile**.
 The sync folder currently points to an */app* folder outside the vagrant environment folder.
-So your project structure should look like this:
+Your project structure should look like this:

-- vagrant-env ( or what ever you want to name this repository inside your project )
+- vagrant-env ( or whatever you want to name this repository inside your project )
 	- .vagrant
 	- puppet
 	- Vagrantfile